- Paper checks, including 529 plan payments, are accepted. Please include student's BU ID on the face of the check and mail to:

 The University provides a tuition prepayment plan which guarantees a fixed tuition rate for all prepaid semesters.
 The prepaid tuition rates are based on the first term in which the student participates in the prepaid program.
 This program applies only to students enrolled full-time in an undergraduate degree or pharmacy program.
 The prepayment plan does not apply to graduate programs.
 The Prepaid Tuition Summary provides general information.
 For additional information, please e-mail email@example.com.

 A student who is past due in any debt to the University will have a financial hold placed on his/her student account.
-The student is not permitted to register in any school or college of the University and is not entitled to an official or unofficial transcript or grade report from the Office of Registration and Records and will not receive a diploma or be permitted to apply for readmission to Butler University until the balance has been paid in full.
+The student is not permitted to register in any school or college of the University and is not entitled to an official or unofficial transcript or grade report from the Office of Registration and Records and will not receive a diploma or be permitted to apply for readmission to Butler University until the indebtedness has been paid in full.

 Credit Balance Accounts